thomasdondorf/puppeteer-cluster/README.md

   - `timeout` <[number]> Optional parameter to specify a timeout for task executions.
 Overrides the cluster options.
 - returns: <[Promise]>

 Specifies a task for the cluster.
+A task is called for each job you queue via [Cluster.queue](#Clusterqueueurl-options).
+You can specify multiple tasks by naming them via `options.name`.
+Check out the example TODO for more information about multiple tasks.

 #### Cluster.queue(url[, options])
 - `url` <[string]> URL to be called